joa/haxe-sublime2-bundle/README.markdown

 # Troubleshooting

+On Ubuntu, you'll probably need to install package python2.6

+    sudo apt-get install python2.6

- - On my Mac, SublimeCodeIntel conflicts with the plugin, hiding the completion list after pressing '.'.
-I'm using [Package Control](http://wbond.net/sublime_packages/package_control) to disable this plugin when I don't need it.
+SublimeCodeIntel seems to conflict with the plugin, hiding the completion list after pressing '.'.
+You can use [Package Control](http://wbond.net/sublime_packages/package_control) to disable this plugin when I don't need it.

 # Usage